YongoDavid/DEMO-AUGUST-2025/README.md

 Sunday work day.

 AUG 25
-New week, new day same griind.
+New week, new day same grind.